taurr/bevy-template-rs/README.md

-# bevy-template-rs
+# Bevy-template-rs

+Here are a few `cargo-generate` templates for use when creating [bevy] applications.

+## Templates

+### Game

-This is a template for bootstraping binary or library projects using [Bevy].
+This is a template for starting a new game.

+- Binary
-- Latest (0.6) [Bevy] version, or GitHub main version, are both supported.
+- Latest (0.6) [Bevy] version, or GitHub main version (as a patch), are both supported.
 - The template can optionally setup the project for using "fast compiles" as described in [The Bevy Book].
 - Basic GitHub workflow for building/testing the resulting project
-- Contains `assets` folder for your game assets
 - Code example for doing integration tests
 - VSCode launch configuration for executable/unit-tests and integration test
+- VSCode tasks

+### lib-plugin

+A simple template for creating a plugin with [Bevy].

+- Library
+- Code example for doing integration tests
+- VSCode launch configuration for debugging unit and integration tests
+- VSCode tasks

+### lib-assets

+A library for hosting embedded assets by utilizing the [Bevy-Embasset] crate.

+- Library
+- Assets folder for assets that should be embedded
+- VSCode launch configuration for debugging unit-tests
+- VSCode tasks

 ## Usage